By Bill Harby

 1. Kerns Alpabfahrt – 1 October 2022

 Far from the village you can hear the bells of the approaching herd.
 After four months in the mountains, the herder returns to the valley with his cows.
 For more information click here.

 The farmers market is run by 30 local and regional vendors selling homemade products such as bread, cheese, jams, dried meat, tea, wine, brandy, wool and wood products.
 In addition, there are drinks raclette, crepes, sausages, and other mountain delicacies.
 For more information click here.

 3. Urnäsch Alpabfahrt – 17 September 2022

 The Urnäsch event includes a farmers’ market with over 50 stalls offering local products.
 There is also live music, games for the children and a chance to meet the animals.
 For more information click here.

 As well as cows this event includes a market and cheese tasting and plenty of of activities for all ages.
-The event takes place at Küblis on 4 and 5 October and in Seewis on 6 and 7 October 2018.
+Much of the action takes place in Seewis.
 For more information click here.